augustawind/restcli/README.rst

 Interactive Prompt
 ~~~~~~~~~~~~~~~~~~

+NOTE: Some of this will be changing soon, so don't rely on stability here.

 The interactive prompt is a read-eval-print loop which supports the same API
 as the commandline interface, but with a few additional commands for